UK Blueberry Breeders Strive for Consistent Taste Appeal

 Delytics is assisting the consortium to pin point blueberry varieties that will appeal to multiple consumer groups with distinct taste preferences.
 The aim is to track how each variety matures over time to determine its taste development and expected acceptance by specific target markets.

-Dr Susan McCallum (pictured), who runs James Hutton’s blueberry breeding programme, says Delytics’ recognised expertise in crop taste optimisation is crucial for their consumer-focused breeding programme.
+Dr Susan McCallum (pictured below), who runs James Hutton’s blueberry breeding programme, says Delytics’ recognised expertise in crop taste optimisation is crucial for their consumer-focused breeding programme.

 Dr McCallum says, “We are looking to breed blueberries for consistent high quality taste.
 It’s really important for us to understand the science behind the taste so we know which varieties will appeal to consumers.
 Delytics is helping us achieve that by analysing how the Brix and acid changes over time in each variety, how much consumers will like them, and the best time to pick for optimum taste.”